VincentJ711/local-elastic-docker/README.md

 If you would like to run this example (recommended), copy/paste the file in ./examples and run it, ie `node readme`. also make sure you delete your containers when your not using them to free your cpu/ram.

 #### creating an Elasticsearch image
-you can view your images with `docker images`. this image is only recommended if you do not want Kibana.
+This image is only recommended if you do not want Kibana.
+You can view your images with `docker images`.

 ```
 const led = require('local-elastic-docker');